100 Club of Arizona Scholarship Fund

 Catherine M. Newman Memorial Scholarship Fund

-Eventually, Cathy’s focus turned to family – raising 2 kids and being a great Mom and Wife.
+Eventually, Cathy’s focus turned to family–raising two kids and being a great Mom and Wife.
 And as this life-role unfurled, she became committed to finding and harnessing the strengths of people around her.
-She took on leadership of the annual fund raising auction for the Waldorf School’s in Seattle and Phoenix, and helped to raise tens of thousands of dollars to support these charter schools.
-Later, she became a youth volleyball coach at the YMCA in Ahwatukee (Phoenix, Arizona).
+She took on leadership of the annual fundraising auction for the Waldorf Schools in Seattle and Phoenix, and helped raise tens of thousands of dollars to support these charter schools.
+Later, she became a youth volleyball coach at the YMCA in Ahwatukee in Phoenix, Arizona.
 Cathy developed a love for volleyball while in high school and she harnessed this passion into a commitment to be the best volleyball coach she could be, always focusing on teaching improvement and sportsmanship over winning.
 Her players loved her.

 Bridging across all of Cathy’s life was a passion for writing.
 Though she never scored the published work she dreamed of, she always had the greatest respect for those who followed their dreams and became accomplished writers.

 Thus, the criteria established for this scholarship award is a reflection of Cathy’s values:

 • Interest in the sciences, including math and engineering;

 • Interest in writing and journalism;

 • Commitment to academic achievement;